 Neighborhood Greenways.
-You may have heard me mention them a few times over the last year.
+You may have heard me mention them more than a few times.
 In 2011, I was fortunate enough to attend a trip to Portland: it was on this visit that I first encountered a greenway.
 Sure, I had heard about green streets and bike boulevards before, but this was really the first time that I experienced them, firsthand.
 I saw how these amenities were so easily incorporated into the city's transportation network and it didn't take millions of dollars to do.

 Our city streets are everybody's streets, meaning that we need to meet all kinds of needs- from pedestrians to bicyclists, and from cars and buses to freight.
 As I often say, they need to feel comfortable for an eight year to an 80 year old, and everyone in between.

 We've done a lot of work on Neighborhood Greenways and the momentum is growing.
-The city is in the process of updating our Bike master Plan and the hope is to incorporate various tools cycle tracks and greenways.
-You can get involved with that process by going here.
+The city has recently updated our Bike Master Plan, where we incorporated various tools like cycle tracks and greenways.

 Thank you for your interest in making our streets safer and inviting.
 Feel free to explore this page and learn how you can connect with a Neighborhood Greenway!

 Proposed project elements along the greenway route may include:

 - Signs and pavement legends

 - Limited parking restrictions at traffic circles

 - Median island with access changes, like at Stone Way North and North 43rd Street

 SDOT is constructing our first Neighborhood Greenways in Ballard, Beacon Hill, Delridge, Wallingford, and more.
 For the full list, click here.
 Locations were selected using the following criteria: